Espresso-Consulting/bigsave-analytiq/README.md

 - `pandas`: For data manipulation.
 - `google-cloud-bigquery`: For interacting with Google BigQuery.
 - `google-generativeai`: For using the Gemini LLM.
 - `st-aggrid`: For displaying interactive data tables.
+- `python-dotenv`: For loading environment variables from `.env`.

+## Notes

+- Sensitive files and data (such as `.env`, service account keys, and sample data) are excluded from version control using `.gitignore`.
+- See the [GitHub repository](https://github.com/Espresso-Consulting/bigsave-analytiq.git) for the latest code and updates.